A strong brand can distinguish your business from competitors in a crowded market, establish customer trust, and drive business growth.

-1. Know Thy Logo
+1. Logo inconsistency

 - Are you using the most recent iteration of the logo?
 Using the branding guide (as seen below) will be an indicator.

-2. Microsoft Word, Powerpoint, & Excel
+2. Misuse of Microsoft Word, Powerpoint, & Excel

 The most common programs for creating documents can also be the most tricky to brand if you don’t know your way around keyboard shortcuts and formatting tools.

-Common branding mistakes include:
+Common mistakes that damage your clean brand include:

 - Using periods instead of leader dots in a table of contents.